Sell-side report best practices & examples

 By reviewing industry reports and market trends, analysts determine whether the company is poised to seize opportunities or confront major challenges.
 This section examines:

-A summary of core components of a sell-side report
+A summary of the core components of a sell-side report

 How sell-side equity research reports influence investment decisions